apple/axlearn/docs/05-Goodput-Monitoring.md

 # ML Goodput Monitoring
 AXLearn supports automatic measurement and upload of workload metrics such as Goodput, Badput Breakdown and Step Time Deviation using the ML Goodput Measurement library.

 The [ML Goodput Measurement](https://github.com/AI-Hypercomputer/ml-goodput-measurement) library currently supports monitoring workloads running on Google Cloud Platform.
 For more information on details of the library, visit the Github page or the [ml-goodput-measurement](https://pypi.org/project/ml-goodput-measurement/) PyPI package documentation.

 ### What is Goodput
 Goodput is the metric that measures the efficiency of model training jobs, i.e. productive time spent on training progress proportional to the total time spent by the workload.
 It is an actionable way for users to monitor where they can improve to get the most value from their accelerators.

 ### What is Badput
 Badput is the metric that measures time that a workload spent on anything that is not productive training proportional to the total time spent by the workload.
 For example, the time spent in accelerator initialization, training preparation, program startup, data loading, portions of checkpointing, disruptions and wasted progress since the last checkpoint etc. all contribute to Badput.

 The ML Goodput Measurement library exposes Badput Breakdown.
 Further details of each bucket can be found [here](https://github.com/AI-Hypercomputer/ml-goodput-measurement?tab=readme-ov-file#badput-breakdown-details)

 ### What is Step Time Deviation

 Step Time Deviation is the metric that measures deviation of step time (in seconds) from ideal step time.
+It is the difference between the actual time taken for a training step and a reference step time (either user-defined ideal or computed mean normal step time).

+The formula for step deviation is:

+`Step Deviation = Actual Step Time - Ideal Step Time (or Mean Normal Step Time)`

+Ideal step time is equal to the user-configured `ideal_step_time` if it is provided.
+If the user has not specified an ideal step time, then the ideal step time is calculated as the average of the "normal" step times recorded for the workload, where a "normal" step is defined as having a duration less than or equal to `median + median absolute deviation * 3` of the sample space of step times.
+This computation requires at least 10 recorded steps.

 The ML Goodput Measurement library exposes step time deviation by computing ideal step time or allowing users to configure ideal step time.

 ### Prerequisites
 The usage of this package requires the setup of a Google Cloud project with